Analyze performance for individual pages and blog posts

 The Performance tab shows detailed metrics on content performance.
 Marketing Hub Enterprise accounts also have revenue attribution data based on interactions from contacts associated with closed won deals.
+Views and submissions from excluded IP addresses or referrers will not be reflected in the totals.

 Total Form Submissions: the number of form submissions on this content.